Sas2k/NumberScript/docs/Tutorial/Variables.md

 - Strings
 - Numbers

+> Now you maybe asking, How does the interpreter check if the value contains String or Numbers.
+Well it firsts checks if the entire value contains only integers and is more then 1 character big.
+If this is so.
+It will turned into a number.
+If not it will be a string.

 ## Defining Variables in NumberScript

 Now to define variables we need to use the `3` command.